-Next to the name of each interaction is a button with a picture of a computer mouse which shows the currently assigned action.
-You can configure the interaction by clicking on that button with themouse button and then with the mouse button which you want to assign to this interaction.
+To the right of the name of each interaction is a button with a picture of a computer mouse which shows the currently assigned action.
+You can configure the interaction by clicking on that button with themouse button and then with the mouse button which you wish to assign to this interaction.
 If you hold modifier keys while clicking for the second time, the puzzle table will allow this interaction only while these modifiers are being held.

 Instead of clicking, you can also press Space to assign the special No-Button to this interaction.
 This is only allowed if modifier keys are being held.
 The No-Button means that the modifier keys take the role of the mouse button: The interaction starts when the modifier keys are pressed, and stops when one of the modifier keys is released.